 Since the worldwide credit-collapse in 2007, China has been implementing a strategy to return the pricing of oil back to gold.
 But China’s move away from the dollar has not taken the Federal Reserve by surprise.
 When Timothy Geithner was U.S. Treasury Secretary, the former head of the New York Federal Reserve bank seemed very much in favor of replacing the dollar with a super-sovereign reserve currency.** On March 25, 2009, Secretary Geithner told China’s central bank governor he was “quite open to the concept proposed by China.”

 With every passing day, a change in the international monetary system seems more likely.
 If a ‘re-set’ is coming, large gold holdings would lend credibility to those nations that wish to play a large role in the next global currency system.
 Based on China’s acquisition of gold since the 2007 crash, the future role of gold may have already been determined.
+According to the IMF, We need a really big crisis to conclude the MONEY STANDARD shift.

 By Denise Rhyne